Tuesday Vargas

-Marizel Sarangelo-Placido (born November 9, 1980), known professionally as Tuesday Vargas, is a Filipina singer, actress, comedian and a resident judge of TV5's Talentadong Pinoy.
+Marizel Sarangelo-Placido (born November 9, 1980), known professionally as Tuesday Vargas, is a Filipino actress, singer, comedian and a resident judge of TV5's Talentadong Pinoy.

 Personal life

 Born as Marizel Sarangelo-Placido on November 9, 1980, in Sampaloc, Manila.
 She is an alumna of Manila Science High School.
+She was diagnosed with autism and ADHD at the age of 12, and later suffered from PTSD.
+She became a single mother at the age of 21.

 Career

 Vargas is also known for her TV host and acting work outside of her comedian genre programs she had starred in 2006 on both Gulong ng Palad as Saling and Bituing Walang Ningning as Libby.
-She starred on Hiram na Mukha in 2007, and Kaputol ng Isang Awit in 2008.
+She starred on Hiram na Mukha in 2007 and Kaputol ng Isang Awit in 2008.
 In 2010, Tuesday gained recognition in the 2010 film Here Comes the Bride, 2012 independent film Ang Turkey Man Ay Pabo Rin which had a spin-off TV series in 2015 by Unitel Films Television Distribution that aired on TV5, and in the 2019 film LSS (Last Song Syndrome) which was an official entry for the 3rd Pista ng Pelikulang Pilipino.

-She is currently a freelance artist seen mostly on GMA Network and TV5 Network but worked with ABS-CBN in the past.
+She is currently a freelance artist seen mostly on GMA Network and TV5 but worked with ABS-CBN and RPN in the past.